Click on the rackets below to learn more

 I was initially startled by the sheer speed of the frame.
 But, this is more than just a one trick pony.
 JS10 oozes power too despite being an even balance offering.

-Note: There are affiliate links on this page.
+Some of the links on this page are affiliate links.
 By buying through them we may receive a commission for the sale.
 This has no effect on the price you pay.

 Things to Consider When Purchasing a New Badminton Racket